The Serengeti Migration Safari

 - Dry season: From May to October.
 The hottest months are from December to February.

-- Long Rains season: From mid-March to early May.
+- Long Rains season: From mid-February to early May.
 However, the high rainfall month is April.
 Evenings can be cool, even cold.

 - Short rains season: Early November to mid-December.
 During these months it does not rain all day, only at certain times.